cosmicjs/docs/docs/graphql-api/README.md

 New query format:
 - `getObjects` requires a new query format.
 Now includes params `limit`, `total`, and `skip`.
 - `getMedia` requires a new query format.
 Now includes params `limit`, `total`, and `skip`.

+Search and Filter Options:
+- The `getObjects` method now allows you to search and filter by metadata.

 [View previous version docs here](/graphql-api/previous-versions#v1).